Datsun 240Z Turn Signal Switch (1971)

 If you suspect your turn signal switch is bad, you might consider to (carefully) disassemble and clean it.
 The full current for the turn signal lamps goes through this switch, so over 40+ years, the switch contacts take a beating.
 This is a simple and effective project, however, patience is required.

-Image of the turn signal switch on the steering column
+Turn signal switch on the steering column

 Turn signal switch removed from the steering column showing the blinker and hi/low beam switches